The Official Blog of Biltmore®

 In the winter months, its internal temperatures mimic those of a jungle, with thousands of tropical plants experiencing their peak blooming time.
 Towering palms and colorful Begonia, Bird of Paradise, Lollipop Plant and Anthurium dazzle on a dreary cold day.

-And between now and the end of March, The Orchid Room, located in the southern wing of the building, turns into an absolute showplace with a huge variety of stunning orchids, nurtured and maintained by Conservatory crew member Jim Rogers.
+And between now and the end of March, The Orchid Room, located in the southern wing of the building, turns into an absolute showplace with a huge variety of stunning orchids, nurtured and maintained by the Conservatory’s crew members.

 Stop in for a warm-up!